 Meeting the demand

 Centrifugal pumps are integral to phosphate fertilizer production.
 Phosphate rock is extracted, washed, and processed to produce finished products such as diammonium phosphate (DAP) and monoammonium phosphate (MAP).
 Pumps are required to move slurry, water, and chemicals throughout these processes.
 The first GIW® slurry pumps were sold to the Florida phosphate market in 1914.
-After more than 100 years of slurry pump troubleshooting and R&D for the phosphate market, GIW’s expertise has become a unique resource for the industry.
+After more than 100 years of slurry pump troubleshooting and R&D for the phosphate market, KSB GIW, Inc.’s expertise has become a unique resource for the industry.

-GIW’s parent company, KSB, also provides non-slurry pumps and pump-related services in support of phosphate mining in Morocco, Saudi Arabia, and Brazil.
+KSB GIW, Inc. also provides non-slurry pumps and pump-related services in support of phosphate mining in Morocco, Saudi Arabia, and Brazil.
 The company’s global goals include increasing its market share in these countries with GIW® slurry pumps as well as establishing a presence in the expanding phosphate markets of Jordan, Egypt, and Algeria.

 Moving into these markets isn’t simply a matter of selling pumps.
 There is a significant investment in the development of local slurry pump experts.
 Local KSB mining industry teams must attend the KSB Mining Academy.
 The Academy includes application and pump selection training, hands-on maintenance activities, and mentoring by experienced experts.
 Once trained, KSB teams work with customers to provide a broad range of service and support, from pump troubleshooting to optimizing system efficiencies.
 KSB also provides assistance with spare parts inventory management.
 Teams collaborate with each customer to set up and manage appropriate inventory levels of wear parts for maintenance cycles, emergency stock, and even consignment stock.